Corporate Governance

 Mr. Okuhara is a constituent member of the Nominating Committee, Compensation Committee and Audit Committee.

-The Company has appointed Maoko Kikuchi as Outside Director so that she can provide advice on the Company’s overall management and supervise the execution of duties by Executive Officers from an independent position, utilizing her extensive experience and knowledge that she has cultivated to date as legal expert, and also high insight from experience as a manager/auditor.
+Maoko Kikuchi has experience in the field of law and knowledge on legal affairs, compliance and M&As, as well as experience and deep insight as a top executive and corporate auditor.
+The Company appointed her as an Outside Director so that she can provide advice on the Company’s overall management and supervise the execution of duties by Executive Officers from an independent position, utilizing her extensive experience in management and her insight.
 Ms. Kikuchi is a constituent member of the Nominating Committee the Compensation Committee and Audit Committee.

-The five (5) of Toshiko Oka, Kazushige Okuhara, Maoko Kikuchi, Toshinori Yamamoto and Joseph P. Schmelzeis, Jr. are Independent Directors based on the provision of Tokyo Stock Exchange, Inc.
+The five (5) of Masaaki Ito, Toshiko Oka, Kazushige Okuhara, Maoko Kikuchi and Joseph P. Schmelzeis, Jr. are Independent Directors based on the provision of Tokyo Stock Exchange, Inc.

 - The Nominating Committee has the authority, etc. to determine proposals submitted to the shareholder’s meetings for the election and dismissal of the Directors.
-The Nominating Committee comprises 8 persons in total: Outside Director Kazushige Okuhara, who is the chair, 5 Outside Directors made up of Toshiko Oka, Maoko Kikuchi, Hidemi Moue, Toshinori Yamamoto and Joseph P. Schmelzeis, Jr., and President and Executive Officer Masafumi Senzaki and Chairman and Executive Officer Kotaro Hirano.
+The Nominating Committee comprises 8 persons in total: Outside Director Kazushige Okuhara, who is the chair, 5 Outside Directors made up of Masaaki Ito, Toshiko Oka, Maoko Kikuchi, Joseph P. Schmelzeis, Jr. and Hidemi Moue, and President and Executive Officer Masafumi Senzaki and Chairman and Executive Officer Kotaro Hirano.

 - The Compensation Committee has the authority, etc. to determine compensation for respective Directors and Executive Officers.
-The Compensation Committee comprises 8 persons in total: Outside Director Kazushige Okuhara, who is the chair, 5 Outside Directors made up of Toshiko Oka, Maoko Kikuchi, Hidemi Moue, Toshinori Yamamoto and Joseph P. Schmelzeis, Jr., and President and Executive Officer Masafumi Senzaki and Chairman and Executive Officer Kotaro Hirano.
+The Compensation Committee comprises 8 persons in total: Outside Director Kazushige Okuhara, who is the chair, 5 Outside Directors made up of Masaaki Ito, Toshiko Oka, Maoko Kikuchi, Joseph P. Schmelzeis, Jr. and Hidemi Moue, and President and Executive Officer Masafumi Senzaki and Chairman and Executive Officer Kotaro Hirano.

 - The Audit Committee has the authority to audit of the execution of duties of Directors and Executive Officers and to determine proposals submitted to the shareholder’s meeting for the election and dismissal, etc. of accounting auditors.
-The Audit Committee comprises 6 persons in total: Director Toshiko Oka, who is the chair, 5 Outside Directors made up of Kazushige Okuhara, Maoko Kikuchi, Takatoshi Hayama, Toshinori Yamamoto and Joseph P. Schmelzeis, Jr.
+The Audit Committee comprises 6 persons in total: Outside Director Toshiko Oka, who is the chair, 5 Outside Directors made up of Masaaki Ito, Kazushige Okuhara, Maoko Kikuchi, Joseph P. Schmelzeis, Jr. and Takeshi Fujisawa.

 Corporate Governance Guidelines